timgit/pg-boss/docs/usage.md

 await boss.complete(job.id, responsePayload)
 ```

-And here's an example job from the callback in this test.
+The following is an example data object from the job retrieved in the onComplete() subscription above.

 ```js
 {